-- Targeted verbal feedback in all lessons of the curriculum that encourages challenge, reflection and reasoning. - Differentiation according to the learning needs of the individual - Enrichment and extension activities which add breadth and depth to the curriculum. - The encouragement and celebration of special abilities and individual achievements through whole school assemblies where children are commended and awarded certificates such as head teachers awards and stars of the week. - Enrichment days, as well as cross-curricular projects, when the normal timetable is suspended and pupils are offered challenge and responsibility for example- Maths/Science Week, World Book Day, ART day, STEAM week. - After school clubs to extend the curriculum further
+- Targeted verbal feedback in all lessons of the curriculum that encourages challenge, reflection and reasoning. - Differentiation according to the learning needs of the individual - Enrichment and extension activities which add breadth and depth to the curriculum. - The encouragement and celebration of special abilities and individual achievements through whole school assemblies where children are commended and awarded certificates such as head teachers awards and stars of the week. - Out of school achievements and awards are also rewarded and celebrated through our school newsletter. - Enrichment days, as well as cross-curricular projects, when the normal timetable is suspended and pupils are offered challenge and responsibility for example- Maths/Science Week, World Book Day, ART day, STEAM week. - After school clubs to extend the curriculum further. - Specialist whole class teaching (steel pans, sporting futures activities and private lessons-such as piano lessons).